 Scientific Name: Spheniscus mendiculus

 So, how exactly did a cold water penguin end up living in the tropics?
-They are related to the Humboldt Penguin from Chile, and are believed to have washed up on Galapagos shores some 4 million years ago on the ocean currents.
-These penguins then adapted to survive in their new habitat by reducing their physical size, and losing body fat.
+Galapagos penguins are related to the Humboldt Penguin from Chile.
+They originally washed up on Galapagos shores some 4 million years ago, swimming on the ocean currents.
+Food sources at the Galapagos islands are plentiful for marine species, so they decided to stay.

-Nesting usually takes place between May and January, but can be hightly variable.
-There will be just one or two eggs per clutch, with both males and females sharing the work of incubation for 35-40 days to keep eggs cool.
-Similarly, they share the toil of rearing chicks and hunting food for them.
+Penguin nesting usually takes place between May and January, but varies.
+Penguins intelligently adapt to their environment, only breeding when natural circumstances allow.
+They lay one or two eggs per clutch.
+Both males and females share the work of incubation for 35-40 days to keep eggs cool.
+After hatching both parents similarly share the toil of rearing chicks and hunting food for them.
 Dark colored chicks typically fledge after eight to nine weeks.

 • They are the only penguin species with no set breeding season.
 They choose to mate when food in abundant, capable of laying eggs up to three times in a good year, or in times of food scarcity they may not mate at all.